 Modern science ignored fathers for decades.
-Thousands of studies document how motherhood impacts women but, until recently, we weren’t even sure that having children makes men happy—let alone how it impacts their biology or psychology.
-And, even now, as more research take an interest in the male experience of family, undisputed facts remain few and far between.
+The neuroscience of how motherhood impacts women has been documented across a handful of studies, and thousands of papers have been published that detail how it impacts women psychologically, socially, and biochemically.
+But, until recently, we weren’t even sure that having children makes men happy—let alone how neuroscience figures into it all.
+Even now, as more researchers are taking an interest in the male experience of family, undisputed facts remain few and far between.
 “There’s some conflicting work out there,” explains Margaret Kerr, a psychologist who studies the emotional experiences of parents at the University of Wisconsin-Madison.
 “Some say overall life satisfaction declines, others that it stays the same, and some work says it increases.
 So… that’s not super helpful.”

 That said, in recent years “not super helpful” has begun to give way to “authoritative” if not “definitive.”
 New work on the biological and psychological impacts of fatherhood is starting to paint a picture of the measurable changes men experience when they become fathers — everything from shifts in physiology to changes in priorities.
 What has become clear is this: Fatherhood is a condition, both chronic and acute.
 And the nature of that condition is finally coming into focus.